 For a packaging design to have the best chance of in-market success, these guidelines should be shared far and wide with all key stakeholders as early as possible in the design process.
 Use these learnings to ensure your next packaging project delivers on objectives and ultimately results in business profitability.
 And, if ever in doubt, test with confidence using the 3Cs!

-With nearly a decade’s worth of experience under our belt, we’ve accumulated a wealth of knowledge about what works and what doesn’t when it comes to packaging design.
-Our 3Cs framework disentangles the behavioral and psychological drivers of shopper decision making:
+With a decade’s worth of experience under our belt, we’ve accumulated a wealth of knowledge about what works and what doesn’t when it comes to packaging design.
+Our 3Cs framework disentangles the behavioral and psychological drivers of shopper decision making, addressing the two primary hurdles a packaging design must overcome in order to get into shopping baskets:

 Read more about the importance of getting packaging design right